-When you get a faulty hard drive data cable or the hard disk is not properly plugged to your computer, your hard drive may not be able to show up on the PC even in the BIOS.
+When you get a faulty hard drive data cable or the hard disk is not properly plugged into your computer, your hard drive may not be able to show up on the PC even in the BIOS.
 Therefore, you can directly reconnect the hard drive to your computer's motherboard USB port, to see whether you can access the saved data.

 Step 1.
 Shut down your PC at first.

 Step 2.
-Open your computer cases and remove all the screws with a screw driver.
+Open your computer cases and remove all the screws with a screwdriver.

 Step 3.
 Unplug the hard drive which fails to be recognized by Windows BIOS, and remove the ATA or SATA cable and its power cable.

-If the ATA or SATA cable and the power cable are broken, change a new one.
+If the ATA or SATA cable and the power cable are broken, change to a new one.
 If the cables are covered by dust, clear the dust.